1Password/scim-examples/aws-terraform/README.md

 ## Deploying using Terraform

-1. Copy `deploy/example_env` to a new directory according to the established naming conventions.
+1. Copy `deploy/example_env` to a new directory according to your established naming conventions.
 Example: `deploy/development`.

 2. Upload encrypted session file to the AWS Secrets Manager (if required).